Is Caltech Test Optional?

-The requirement and consideration of SAT and/or ACT test scores as part of the undergraduate admissions process at Caltech will be put on hold for a period of two years beginning in June 2020.
-This moratorium will take effect.
+The requirement and consideration of SAT and/or ACT scores as part of the undergraduate admissions process at Caltech will be put on hold for a period of two years beginning in June 2020.
 In addition, the initial moratorium of two years was extended for an additional year as of July 2021, making the total length of the moratorium three years.

 This change, which was made in response to the global COVID-19 pandemic and its continuing impact on access to these exams for students across the country and the globe, will be in effect for all first-year students applying to Caltech for the fall of 2021, fall 2022, and fall 2023.
-The reason for this change was the global COVID-19 pandemic and its continuing impact on access to these exams for students across the country and the globe thus answering is Caltech test optional.
+The reason for this change was the global COVID-19 pandemic and its continuing impact on access to these exams for students across the country and the globe.

-Still, whether “is Caltech test optional?”, this change was made in response to the fact that test scores are no longer a factor in the admissions process.
+Still, whether Caltech is test optional or not, this change was made in response to the fact that test scores are no longer a factor in the admissions process.
 During the moratorium period of two years, evaluations of applications will continue to include a comprehensive assessment of academic preparedness beginning with secondary school and continuing through enrollment.

 Assessments of teaching performance